 Eventually, I achieved my health and fitness goals.
 But it took many months of full time work to do it.
 I lost 70 lbs, got my diabetes under control, and was finally sleeping better than I ever did before.
 For the first time in my life, I could (and did) run a 10K, and climb up San Francisco’s hills on my bicycle.

 I knew that my best hope of staying healthy was to make sure I could get my workouts in, at any time, from the convenience of home.
 But I wasn’t about to buy a giant weight machine – I live in a one bedroom apartment.
 Instead, I realized that there was probably a way to generate a lot of force using electricity to create an electromagnetic field.
 After all, electromagnetics is the principle that propels the motors in electric cars and levitates high speed trains in Japan.
 Couldn’t that be applied to weight lifting?
 I knew that the key was going to be a lot of math and complex algorithms to control the field precisely enough that it would feel like a weight machine.
-That same math would enable advanced modes, like a spotter and eccentric overload (heavy negatives), and allow precise measurement of what the user was doing.
+That same math would enable dynamic weight modes, like a spotter and eccentric overload (heavy negatives), and allow precise measurement of what the user was doing.

 That’s what digital weights are.
 It’s a computer chip doing a lot of math and running algorithms to precisely control an electromagnetic field, while measuring and responding to you as you pull on a cable.
 It might feel like pulling against gravity, but it’s really an algorithm you’re pulling against – an algorithm that’s smart, precise, and responsive to you.